Master Hopped Cidermakers

 The best hopped cider, in our experience and through experimentation is by preforming a natural infusion with fresh hops opposed to essences, as these can be volatile in nature (and what would the cidergods think?).
 If you are seeking advice in hopped cidermaking at home, or commercially - we are happy to help, please do get in touch.

-We are members of the Three Counties Cider and Perry Association, Small Independent Cidermakers Association and we feature at many CAMRA events across the country.
+We are members of the Three Counties Cider and Perry Association, Small Independent Cidermakers Association, CAMRA and the Southwest of England Cidermakers Association.
 We also produce an unhopped cider, Idunn, as we can't be great hopped cidermakers if we can't make exceptional, craft apple cider!